hidekkia/patter_maker/README.md

 svg_generator.py: Uses the drawsvg library to create the SVG pattern based on the coordinates provided by pattern_logic.py.

-Usage
+<H2>Usage</H2>

-Open main.py and locate the section where measurements are defined.
-Edit these variables to input your desired measurements.
+1. Open main.py and locate the section where measurements are defined.
+2. Edit these variables to input your desired measurements.

-Run the program using Python:
+3. Run the program using Python:

 python main.py